COSCUP/COSCUP-Volunteer/docs_dev/docs/about_coscup/eve_gathering/overview.md

     No registration is required, please go directly.
 The only thing you need to pay for is the unlimited drink coupon (including non-alcoholic beverages).
 These coupons can help us offset the venue fee, please support us.
 There will be some light food available to satisfy your hunger on site.

+!!! question "Is outside food allowed?"

+    Yes!
+We have arranged with the venue to allow outside food.
+So, feel free to bring your KFC bucket, egg tarts, or even braised snacks and stinky tofu to enjoy!

 ## After the Party

 <figure markdown="span">